Visual studio code

 - C/C++ Themes [optional]: provides a theme extension to VS code that

-new scopes.
+the new scopes.

-for CMake-based projects in VS code.
+workflow for CMake-based projects in VS code.

 - Click on the “Extension” button in the primary side bar (located on